 So we are left with the challenge of developing a trust in something we cannot identify in familiar terms, either in science, medicine, philosophy, religious tradition or common sense.
 What remains?
 Only one’s personal intuition, essentially the very source we are trying to justify.

 A small collection of wise minds throughout history are telling us that not only is this mysterious intuitive source trustworthy, but there exists no higher authority.
 If they are right then in the end it is left to each person to test intuitive information for himself.
 This is the best we can do for ultimate verification, and it is obviously inapplicable in the social domain of applied intuition.

 Constancy, Consistency and Versatility

-Specialized topics (perhaps 25% of the sessions) were never a noticeable problem.
-A technical background by the intuitive (two were engineers) seemed to offer little advantage, even when difficult terms and concepts arose, for all had their own ways of describing novel scientific and technical processes so that they could be understood.
-(My own background in science was probably a help here.)
-It was common for both trance and non-trance intuitives to utilize specialized terms and concepts that could not possibly have arisen from their personal backgrounds—the names of chemicals and uncommon drugs, for example, and descriptions of complex mechanisms—sometimes with a little hesitation.
-It was obvious that they were tapping a special body of unfamiliar knowledge and using language, far beyond what they consciously knew.
+We at CAI took these preferences into account when selecting intuitives for individual clients and particularly when exploring research topics.
+Their likes and dislikes tended to diminish as the session preceded, and they were rarely determining factors once the session was underway.
+An intuitive’s technical background (two were engineers) seemed to offer little advantage, even when difficult terms and concepts arose, for all intuitives had their own ways of describing novel scientific and technical concepts and processes so that they could be understood.
+(My own background in science probably helped here.)
+It was common for both trance and non-trance intuitives to utilize specialized terms and concepts which could not possibly have arisen from their personal backgrounds: the names of chemicals, drugs and diseases, descriptions of complex mechanisms and foreign expressions, for example.
+It was obvious that they were tapping a larger and more comprehensive body of knowledge than could have arisen from their own experience, and far beyond what they consciously knew.

-Other Means of Intuitive Access
+Alternative Means of Intuitive Access

 Interacting with Expert Intuitives